Pomset logic: the other approach to non commutativity in logic

+As a reviewer of my habilitation \cite{RetoreHDR} Lambek wrote: \begin{quotation} \it He constructs a model of linear logic using graphs, which is new to me.
+His most original contribution is probably the new binary connective which he has added to his non commutative version of linear logic, although I did not find where it is treated in the sequent calculus.
+(J. Lambek, Dec.
+3, 2001) \end{quotation} I deliberately omitted my work on sequent calculus in my habilitation manuscript, because none of the sequent calculi I experimented with was complete w.r.t. pomset proof nets which are "perfect", i.e. enjoy all the expected proof theoretical properties.
+In addition, by that time, I did not yet have a counter example to my proposal of a sequent calculus, the one in Figure \ref{counterex} of Section \ref{sequentialisation} was found ten years later with Lutz Stra{\ss}burger.

-However, very recently, Sergey Slavnov found a sequent calculus that is complete w.r.t. pomset proof nets. \cite{Slavnov2019} The structure of the decorated sequents that Slavnov uses is rather complex \footnote{A decorated sequent according to Slavnov is a multiset of pomset formulas $A_1,\ldots,A_n$ with $p\leq n/2$ binary relations $(R_k)1\leq k\leq p$ between sequences of length $p\leq n/2$ of formulas from $\Gamma$; those relations are such that whenever $(B_1,\ldots,B_k R_k (C_1,\ldots,C_k)$ the two sequences $(B_1,\ldots,B_k)$ and $(C_1,\ldots,C_k)$ have no common elements and $(B_1,\ldots,B_k) R_k (C_1,\ldots,C_k)$ entails $(B_{\sigma(1)},\ldots,B_{\sigma(k)}) R_k (C_{\sigma(1)},\ldots,C_{\sigma(k)})$ for any permutation $\sigma$ of $\{1,\ldots,k\}$ -- those relations correspond top the existence of disjoint paths in the proof nets from $B_i$ to $C_i$.} and the connective $<$ is viewed as the identification of two dual connectives one being more like a $\ts$ and the other more like a $\pa$.
+However, very recently, Slavnov found a sequent calculus that is complete w.r.t. pomset proof nets \cite{Slavnov2019}.
+The structure of the decorated sequents that Slavnov uses is rather complex\footnote{A decorated sequent according to Slavnov is a multiset of pomset formulas $A_1,\ldots,A_n$ with $p\leq n/2$ binary relations $(R_k)$ for $1\leq k\leq p$ between sequences of length $p\leq n/2$ of formulas from $\Gamma$; those relations are such that whenever $(B_1,\ldots,B_k R_k (C_1,\ldots,C_k)$ the two sequences $(B_1,\ldots,B_k)$ and $(C_1,\ldots,C_k)$ have no common elements and $(B_1,\ldots,B_k) R_k (C_1,\ldots,C_k)$ entails $(B_{\sigma(1)},\ldots,B_{\sigma(k)}) R_k (C_{\sigma(1)},\ldots,C_{\sigma(k)})$ for any permutation $\sigma$ of $\{1,\ldots,k\}$ -- those relations correspond to the existence of disjoint paths in the proof nets from $B_i$ to $C_i$.} and the connective $\bef$ is viewed as the identification of two dual connectives one being more like a $\ts$ and the other more like a $\pa$.